People, especially runners, talk about chocolate milk as being a great ‘post exercise’ refueling drink, and I have to agree. It is pretty fantastic.

 I’d love to hear if you have any additions that you like to throw in too!

-If you like this recipe, why not sign up to my newsletter to get my posts direct to your inbox (they don’t come along every week though – just once or twice a month) and if you are busy training for an event you might want to join my Five Day Reboot which starts on Monday 20th March.
+If you like this recipe, why not sign up to my newsletter to get my posts direct to your inbox (they don’t come along every week though – just once or twice a month) so you won’t be overwhelmed by me being all shouty.